ashaffah/qirust/README.md

 - **Kanji Mode**: Defined but not fully implemented.
 - **ECI Mode**: Supported but requires careful use.
-- **Logo Size**: Automatically resized to one-third of QR code dimensions for scannability.
+- **Logo Size**: Automatically resized to one-third of QR code dimensions for scannability (increased to 40% for SVG rendering).
 - **File I/O**: Requires valid paths and permissions for image saving.

 ## Contributing